-The Governance Committee is responsible for reviewing and recommending to the Board the assignment of directors to various committees, it being the goal of the Company that each director serve on at least one Board committee.
+The Governance Committee is responsible for reviewing and recommending to the Board the assignment of Board member to various committees, it being the goal of the Company that each independent Board member serve on at least one Board committee.
 This committee will also recommend to the Board, subject to applicable membership requirements and as practical, an appropriate rotation process to ensure diversity of Board member experience and variety of exposure to the affairs of the Company.

-1. Selection of the Chairman and Chief Executive Officer
+1. Selection of the Chairman of the Board and the Chief Executive Officer

-The Board elects the Chairman and Chief Executive Officer in the manner and based on the criteria that it deems appropriate and in the best interests of the Company given the circumstances at the time of such election.
+The Board elects the Chairman of the Board and the Chief Executive Officer in the manner and based on the criteria that it deems appropriate and in the best interests of the Company given the circumstances at the time of such election.

 2. Formal Evaluation of the Chief Executive Officer

-Each year, the chairpersons of the Governance Committee and the Compensation Committee will conduct a formal evaluation of the Chief Executive Officer's performance based on appropriate quantitative and qualitative criteria.
+Each year, the Chairman and the chairpersons of the Governance Committee and the Compensation Committee will conduct a formal evaluation of the Chief Executive Officer's performance based on appropriate quantitative and qualitative criteria.

 4. Board Interaction with Institutional Investors, the Media and Customers

-The responsibility for communications and relationships on behalf of the Company with institutional investors, the media, and customers should be management's.
+Subject to the authority and responsibilities of the Chairman and the Lead Independent Director (as addressed above), the responsibility for communications and relationships on behalf of the Company with institutional investors, the media and customers should be management’s.

 5. Assessing the Performance of the Board and Directors

-The Board of Directors will conduct an annual assessment of its overall effectiveness and performance.
+The Board will conduct an annual assessment of its overall effectiveness and performance.

-In addition, in conjunction with the Governance Committee's review of director nominees, the Governance Committee will conduct an annual assessment of the overall effectiveness of each individual Director.
+In addition, at least every three years, in conjunction with the Governance Committee’s review of director nominees, the Governance Committee will conduct an annual assessment of the overall effectiveness of each individual Board member.

 6. Board Compensation Review

-Each year, the Compensation Committee of the Board will review the Board's compensation in relation to other corporate companies nationwide.
+Each year, the Compensation Committee of the Board will review the Board’s compensation in relation to its peer companies and, as appropriate, other companies.
 Any material changes in Board compensation will be recommended by the Compensation Committee for approval by the Board, subject to any budgets or other limitations established from time to time by the Board.

 7. Code of Business Conduct

-Members of the Board of Directors shall act at all times in accordance with the requirements of the Company's Code of Business Conduct, which shall be applicable to each Director in connection with his or her activities relating to the Company.
+Members of the Board shall act at all times in accordance with the requirements of the Company's Code of Business Conduct, which shall be applicable to each Board member in connection with his or her activities relating to the Company.
 This obligation shall at all times include, without limitation, adherence to the Company's policies with respect to conflicts of interest, compliance with applicable governmental laws, rules and regulations, and prompt internal reporting of any violations of the Code of Business Conduct.
-Any waiver of the requirements of the Code of Business Conduct with respect to any individual Director shall be reported to, and be subject to the approval of, the Board of Directors.
-The Board expects Directors (as well as officers and employees) to acknowledge their understanding of, and adherence to, the Code of Business Conduct on an annual basis.
+Any waiver of the requirements of the Code of Business Conduct with respect to any individual Board member shall be reported to, and be subject to the approval of, the Board.
+The Board expects Board member (as well as officers and employees) to acknowledge their understanding of, and adherence to, the Code of Business Conduct on an annual basis.

 1. Stock Ownership Guidelines for Directors

-Non-employee Directors are required to hold a number of shares of the Company's common stock with a value equal to five times the annual cash retainer for Board service paid to U.S. residents.
-Non-employee Directors are required to achieve this ownership guideline within five years of joining the Board, or (in the case of Non-employee Directors serving on September 18, 2009) by September 18, 2014.
-Until September 18, 2014, Non-Employee Directors who were serving on September 18, 2009 are required to hold a number of shares of the Company's common stock with a value equal to three times the annual cash retainer for Board service paid to U.S. residents.
-In addition to the preceding ownership guidelines, all Directors are expected to own shares of the Company's common stock within one year of joining the Board.
-Shares of the Company’s common stock that are pledged by a Director shall be excluded and not taken into account in determining compliance by a Director with his or her stock ownership requirements set forth in this paragraph.
+Non-employee Board members are required to hold a number of shares of the Company’s common stock with a value equal to five times the annual cash retainer for Board service paid to U.S. residents.
+Non-employee Board members are required to achieve this ownership guideline within five years of joining the Board.
+In addition to the preceding ownership guidelines, all Board members are expected to own shares of the Company’s common stock within one year of joining the Board.

 2. Stock Ownership for Executive Officers

-The Company's stock ownership guidelines for its executive officers are determined as a multiple of the executive's base salary, with the size of the multiple based on the individual's position.
-The guideline for the Company's Chief Executive Officer is set at six times annual base salary.
-The guideline for the Company's President is set at three times annual base salary.
+The Company’s stock ownership guidelines for its executive officers are determined as a multiple of the executive’s base salary, with the size of the multiple based on the individual’s position.
+The guideline for the Company’s Chief Executive Officer is set at six times annual base salary.
+The guideline for the Company’s President is set at three times annual base salary.
 The guideline for the other persons who are designated as executive officers for purposes of Section 16 of the Securities Exchange Act is set at two times annual base salary.
-The guidelines are initially calculated using the executive's base salary as of the date the guidelines were adopted (September 18, 2006) or the date a person became an executive officer, whichever is later.
-The guidelines are re-calculated whenever an executive's base salary changes.
-Executive officers are required to hold a number of shares of the Company's common stock with a value equal to the stock ownership guideline for their position.
-Executive officers are required to achieve this ownership guideline within five years of becoming an executive, or (in the case of persons who were executive officers on September 18, 2006) by September 18, 2011.
+The guidelines are initially calculated using the executive’s base salary as of the date a person becomes an executive officer.
+The guidelines are re-calculated whenever an executive’s base salary changes.
+Executive officers are required to hold a number of shares of the Company’s common stock with a value equal to the stock ownership guideline for their position.
+Executive officers are required to achieve this ownership guideline within five years of becoming an executive.

 3. Implications of Non-Compliance

-Members of the Board are encouraged to attend annual meetings of stockholders and should attend absent unavoidable conflicting personal or professional commitments.
+Board members are encouraged to attend annual meetings of stockholders and should attend absent unavoidable conflicting personal or professional commitments.